vqvu/home-assistant-addons/ldap-auth-server/DOCS.md

     section.
 4. Copy the
     [ldap_auth_command.sh](https://github.com/vqvu/home-assistant-addons/ldap-auth-server/ldap_auth_command.sh)
     file to your Home Assistant config directory.
+You may wish to edit the "Hard-coded metadata" section of the script.
 5. Add a custom [Command Line authentication provider](https://www.home-assistant.io/docs/authentication/providers/#command-line) to your configuration to call that script.